These Peanut Butter Spider Cookies are perfect for a Halloween treat! Your kids will love them!

 - Spinkles for the eyes (or frosting gel)

-Roll the dough into balls (about 1 1/2 tablespoons of dough for each one).
+Roll the dough into balls ( about one tablespoon dough each).
 Place them two inches apart from each other on a baking sheet.

-Remove from oven and place two Whopper candies on top of the cookie, with a smaller one in front of the larger one.
+Remove from oven and gently place two Whopper candies on top of the cookie.
+Press down slightly more on one of the Whoppers to resemble the spider's head.

 Place the melted chocolate into a decorating bag and using a writing tip, make the legs of the spider.
 Make four legs on each side of the Whoppers.
 Working from the center out, make two legs going towards the back and two legs going towards the front of the spider.

-For the eyes, place two dots of melted chocolate on the smaller Whopper and place a sprinkle on each dot of melted chocolate.
+For the eyes, place two small dots of melted chocolate on the "spider head" Whopper and place a sprinkle on each dot of melted chocolate.

 If you do not have a frosting decorating bag and tip, cut the very edge of a corner of a sandwich bag off.
 Place the melted chocolate chips into the bag and squeeze the bag to get the melted chocolate out to make the legs.